cardillan/mindcode/doc/syntax/PERFORMANCE-TIPS.markdown

 printflush message1
 ```

+Mindcode applies a very powerful optimization to case expressions, especially to larger case expressions.
+A case expression typically produces much faster code than a series of `if` statements.

 ## Avoiding boolean operators in loop conditions

 If the condition is part of a loop, it might be possible to avoid the boolean expression in it: